AI in Ecommerce: How the Growth of LLMs is Reshaping Online Stores

 Helping shoppers find what they actually want

-LLMs are powering smarter search tools and shopping assistants.
-Instead of relying on filters or product tags, AI can understand natural language.
-A customer might type, “I need a birthday gift for my dad who loves hiking and hates tech” — and get highly relevant results.
+LLMs power smarter search tools and shopping assistants.
+Instead of relying on filters or product tags, AI understands natural language.
+A customer might type, “I need a birthday gift for my dad who loves hiking and hates tech” and receive highly relevant results.

 This kind of intelligent product discovery used to require teams of engineers.
 Now it’s accessible to merchants of all sizes.